6 Texas Property Tax Myths Debunked (2026)

 Let’s say your property is valued at 250k, which is fair, but then you spend 50k on a remodel.
 You get your valuation notice the next year and your market value and assessed value are 300k.
 You think, “What the heck?
 It shouldn’t have gone up more than 10%.
 My assessed value should be 275k!”
 Not if you’ve remodeled.
 If the appraisal district finds out about your remodel, they’re going to guess how much it increased the value of your home.
 After adding that amount to your original value, then the 10% kicks in.
 If your value was 250k, they might increase it to 300k, and your new capped amount would be 325k, if your market value was raised to the point that it would necessitate a cap.

-The appraisal district isn’t supposed to appraise at full market value
+Myth #3 – The county appraisal district (CAD) isn’t supposed to appraise at full market value

 This is a popular misconception.
 I’m not sure how it got around, maybe because properties have been so frequently under-appraised in the past.
 It may also stem from the fact that other states often tax based on a ‘mill rate’ (sometimes called a millage rate) which means that an amount per $1000 is used to calculate taxes on property.
 Regardless, the district definitely can and is supposed to appraise at full market value.
 The reason under-appraisal is so common is because the appraisal district usually has to have enough sales in order to represent the market adequately in the neighborhood.
 In order to do this, the appraisal district needs to go outside of the typical 3-month standard that most fee appraisers and real estate agents use.
 Since fee appraisers and real estate agents want the most accurate and current calculation of value for transaction purposes, using sales that occurred within the past 3 months of said date makes sense.
 Most appraisal districts will use the past 12-24 months of sales in order to value your property.
 And let’s remember, that the valuation date is as of January 1st, and you get your notice of value from the district in May(Texas Tax Code 23.01).
 So the sales they’re using could be from 18-30 months before the time you get your appraisal.
 A lot can happen to your valuation in 18-30 months.